TechFreak2003/Agnidrishti_Hardware/README.md

 # Agnidrishti Hardware

-Agnidrishti is a fire and gas detection system built using ESP32-CAM, GPS, GSM (SIM800L), and Firebase.
-It continuously monitors temperature, humidity, gas concentration, and flame detection and sends alerts with real-time location via SMS and cloud database logging.
+Agnidrishti is a smart fire and gas detection system developed using ESP32-CAM, NEO-6M GPS, SIM800L GSM module, and integrated with Firebase.
+The system continuously monitors temperature, humidity, gas concentration, and flame presence, triggering instant alerts via SMS and logging data to a cloud database in real time.

+A Raspberry Pi-based vision module is incorporated to enable image-based fire detection, enhancing situational awareness and accuracy.
+The entire system is optimized for remote and fire-prone locations, ensuring timely alerts and robust environmental sensing.

+## Key Purpose:

+Agnidrishti was specifically developed to address a critical data gap—providing reliable, real-time fire risk and incident datasets to the Government of West Bengal, which currently lacks an organized data infrastructure for fire monitoring and risk management.
+This system aims to support policy-making, disaster preparedness, and resource allocation through actionable intelligence.

 ## 🛠 Hardware Components